top of page

 Whether you’re feeling stuck, overloaded, or just ready for things to work differently — there’s something here for you.

-ADHD & Autism Coaching
+ADHD & Neurodivergent Experience

 Support for late-diagnosed, self-identified, or overwhelmed neurodivergent adults navigating life, work, burnout, and executive dysfunction.
 Real strategies that work with your brain, not against it.
 Sarah Hardy Coaching & Business Support, Manchester, UK, Remote.